TrellixVulnTeam/DevNotes_41HG/96_Git/GitNotes.md

 - Git revert takes a specified commit, however, git revert does not move ref pointers to this commit.
 A revert operation will take the specified commit, inverse the changes from that commit, and create a new "revert commit".
 The ref pointers are then updated to point at the new revert commit making it the tip of the branch.

 1. Use ```git revert <commitID> or git revert HEAD~1  ```
-- this will revert the changes you done until commit ID
+- this will revert the changes that you made in the given commit id
-- instead of removing the commitid from history, it tries to undo the changes that waas intrduced in the commit
+- instead of removing the commitid from history, it tries to undo the changes that was intrduced in the commit and add it as a commit
+- Safe way to revert changes

 ## Git log